User-Generated Content (UGC) in Social Media Marketing

 - A blog post from a fan or content creator sharing their honest thoughts

 The cultural shift toward creator-led content is changing the entire advertising landscape.
 WPP Media’s report estimates that ad income from creator content will grow 20% this year alone, with projections reaching over $376 billion by 2030.
+This reflects how people now consume content and make purchase decisions.

 Here’s why UGC is becoming a cornerstone of modern social media strategies: